brechtm/rinohtype/doc/basicstyling.rst

 :ref:`Sphinx_builder`, you can specify the template in the :confval:`rinoh_documents` option in ``conf.py``.

-To render a document using this template configuration programatically, load the template file using :class:`.TemplateConfigurationFile`:
+To render a document using this template configuration programmatically, load the template file using :class:`.TemplateConfigurationFile`:

 .. include:: testcode.rst